 Since publication of the provisional criteria, three main concerns have arisen: the ongoing use of the DAS28 to define remission in clinical trials, the use of CRP as part of remission definitions and the appropriateness of including PGA in remission definitions.
-Felson et al. addressed each concern in a recent editorial.3
+Felson et al. addressed each concern in an editorial in January.3

 Despite a lack of endorsement in the 2011 ACR/EULAR recommendation for use as an RA remission definition, the DAS28 continues to be used in clinical trials.
 The DAS28 comprises the tender joint count, swollen joint count, PGA and CRP level.
 However, not all components are equally weighted.

 “I co-chaired the ACR/EULAR Definition of Remission Committee in 2011,” says Dr. Felson.
 “We wanted to include the DAS28 because it’s so popular, but we couldn’t find a threshold—that is, even a very low DAS28 score—that worked because the formula is basically a weighted tender joint count.
 If your tender joint count is low, you can reach DAS28 remission … even with several swollen joints or an elevated PGA.
 It doesn’t matter what else is going on.”